lewang/flx/README.md

 ### Flx uses a complex matching heuristics which can be slow for large collections

-Customize `flx-ido-threshhold` to change the collection size above which flx will revert to flex matching.
+Customize `flx-ido-threshold` to change the collection size above which flx will revert to flex matching.

-As soon as the collection is narrowed below `flx-ido-threshhold`, flx will kick in again.
+As soon as the collection is narrowed below `flx-ido-threshold`, flx will kick in again.

 As a point of reference for a 2.3 GHz quad-core i7 processor, a value of